Memoirs of May: Festivals, Flowers & Food

-While the float assembly and illumination could not take place this year due to the rain, the three festival days were still alive with parades and celebrations through every street in the city center, including the much-anticipated yatai (street food) extravaganza, with over 200 stalls covering the entire 500m stretch of the central road along Saiku-cho!
+While the float assembly and illumination could not take place this year due to the rain, the three festival days were still alive with parades and celebrations through every street in the city center, including the much-anticipated yatai (street food) extravaganza, with a 500m stretch of over 200 stalls!

 A festival that brings the whole city together, it is a precious stage for our city’s deep-rooted kabuki culture.
 The kabuki plays performed at this festival upon the grand hikiyama floats are not your typical all-men kabuki plays, but children’s kabuki performed by elementary school girls!

 (those who weren’t able to join can still enjoy the plays on Youtube!)

 Thank you to all our international friends as well, who joined us in pulling the hikiyama floats, and touring the city with our local guides! <3 (cancelled for 2023 due to the rain)

 We are so grateful for the abundant nature and community spirit that abounds in Komatsu City.